djhackersdev/bemanitools/doc/vigem/vigem-iidxio.md

 Thus, it allows you to use a real cabinet with all its IO with *any* game that supports xinput.

+Note: This will not work with games that require Direct Input (dinput), e.g. IIDX Infinitas.

 ## Setup
 * Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases)
   * Source for compiled binaries: [bemanitools-supplement](https://dev.s-ul.eu/djhackers/bemanitools-supplement)